 Okay, now we get serious about moving the study unit material into long-term memory.
 After you first study any particular section, mark a date in your calendar to do Q&As on that same section, at progressively longer intervals.
 For example, use the table of contents to mark the date 2 days, 10 days, and 6 weeks later to review the Q&As for that section.
 Now you're doing spaced retrieval!

-Months 1–5: Implement Your Study Plan
+Months 1–5: Implement your study plan

-Take the Table of Content from your comprehensive study resource—if you're using MedStudy, that would be our Core, Video Board Review, or a Review Course—and use the topics listed within the TOC to understand how to 'chunk' the topics you're studying.
+Take the Table of Contents from your comprehensive study resource—if you're using MedStudy, that would be our Core, Video Board Review, or a Review Course—and use the topics listed within the TOC to understand how to 'chunk' the topics you're studying.

 Some docs like to write down dates in the TOC for each of the steps: your "Preview" date will be listed in one color, your "Review" date listed in a different color, and the multiple "Retrieve" dates in yet a different color.

 Preview each topic the day before you are going to study it.
 For example, in the Core you can use the Preview | Review questions to dredge up all the info you can remember on that topic.
 This will help make your brain "sticky" when you're doing a comprehensive review of that concept tomorrow.
 After you've completed the comprehensive review, set a reminder to go in 2 days, 10 days, then 6 weeks later to do Q&As for that same topics.
 This spaced retrieval of the concepts will lock the info into your long-term memory.

 Months 5 & 6: Study board-style Q&As exclusively